 Instead of bombarding potential customers with information about deals and sales they may find valuable, inbound marketing works by providing value to customers in hopes that they will return the favor by giving the company their business.

 With inbound marketing, customers are made to feel like the choice is theirs to make, and that they should choose one business over another based on the value presented, whereas outbound marketing focuses more directly on persuading customers for their business with aggressive sales tactics.

 In today’s business world, inbound marketing is standard, and understanding how the benefits of inbound marketing can help your business is crucial to keeping up with competitors, as outbound marketing tactics are becoming less and less effective with time.

 In order to get started with effective inbound marketing, it’s important to understand that the very core of the process comes from providing immense value to customers – value they cannot refuse.
 This is done by offering value and asking for nothing in return, which then encourages customers to continue working with the company.
-Some popular methods of inbound marketing include the distribution of free content such as eBooks, webinars, mobile apps, and infographics that can be useful to potential customers in that specific niche.
+Some popular methods of inbound marketing include the distribution of free content such as free PowerPoint templates, eBooks, webinars, mobile apps, and infographics that can be useful to potential customers in that specific niche.